kennethmervin01/react-with-semantic/README.md

  git clone https://github.com/kennethmervin01/react-with-semantic.git
 ```
 ### Install Dependencies
-React Semantic Theme set-up will show on your terminal.
+Note: React Semantic Theme set-up will automatically show on your terminal after all node modules are intalled.
 Watch the video on this link https://semantic-ui.com/introduction/getting-started.html for more help.

 ```bash
  npm install